davidlevinwork/Design-Patterns/README.md

 **Composite acyclic:**
 - You cannot be a manager of an employee who already has a manager
-- You can not be your manager's manager
+- You cannot be your manager's manager
-- You can not be your own manager
+- You cannot be your own manager

 **Decorator Permanently:** <br />
 Enforcing an order ratio when creating the objects. <br />